 Artworks have been part of what is now the University of Wollongong campus since the 1960s and 70s.
-In 1964, a mural – still extant – was commissioned from Emanuel Raft for the exterior of the Wollongong Teachers College.
+In 1964, a mural – still extant – was commissioned from Emanuel Raft for the exterior of the Wollongong Teachers College later to become part of the university main campus.
 Other early acquisitions included Ivan Englund’s painting 'Port Kembla Landscape' (1962), Gino Sanguineti’s sculpture 'Untitled' (1975) and May Barrie’s stone sculpture 'Viva Solaris' (1976-77).
-The visual arts’ presence on campus gained focus in 1983, when the School of Creative Arts was formed as part of the University, which had merged with the Teachers College.
-An ordered collecting of staff and student work gradually developed and in 1985 The University of Wollongong Art Collection was formalised, initially with Visual Arts lecturer John Eveleigh as director, followed by Guy Warren from 1992 to 2005, assisted during that time by Didier Balez and Glenn Barkley.
-Barkley was later curator of the Art Collection until 2008 and Amanda Lawson took over as director in 2005, with Phillippa Webb as curator from 2007 until 2015.
-In 2017, Karen Cass was appointed as The Collection Manager.
+The visual arts’ presence on campus gained focus in 1983, when the School of Creative Arts was formed as part of the University.
+An ordered collecting of staff and student work gradually developed and in 1985, The University of Wollongong Art Collection was formalised.
+Since that time and through donations, purchases and special projects, the Collection has continued to expand and evolve.
+Changing curatorial leadership, creative practices, artistic interests, social issues and the history of the university and its wider community are, to some extent reflected by the works in the art collection with collecting priorities developing and changing the collection over time.

-The Collection has evolved through donations, acquisitions and special projects.
+The UOW Art Collection includes artworks of local, regional and national significance.
 The history of the Illawarra is captured through works which reflect the industrial and social history of the region, such as Roy Dalgarno’s ink and wash drawings of foundry workers as well as the significant collection of prints and posters by the innovative screen-print collective, Redback Graphix.
 A recent major acquisition is ‘Illawarra Pastoral’ painted by Lloyd Rees in 1957, this work captures the look and feel of the rural landscape at the foothills of the escarpment, a major geological feature of the region.

 The UOW Art Collection is currently aiming to digitise many of these works and make them available online.